HortonworksUniversity/Essentials/demos/falcon/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Bp96x70HpEM" target="_blank"><img src="http://img.youtube.com/vi/Bp96x70HpEM/0.jpg"
 alt="Streaming into HDFS" width="240" height="180" border="10" /></a>

-## NOTES NOTES NOTES

-prereq: ingestion

-ensure Oozie and Falcon are are started from Ambari

-create folders for fake source/target hadoop clusters (as admin in ambari) as well as staging and working subdirectories

-/app/falcon  (admin/hdfs)

 ## Admin Setup

 As Ranger is an administrative tool, there are some initial activities that